pdparker/cloudstoR/cran-comments.md

 0 errors | 0 warnings | 0 note

+Note that this package interacts with a third-party API which requires authentication.
+Therefore, most tests are skipped on CRAN, but are run (and are passing) locally and on GitHub actions.

 ## Comments

-This is a resubmission of the first release of the package.
-I've addressed the following comments:

-* The title field is now in title case.
+This is a minor update to the existing package, mostly to create better documentation and add additional tests.
+These notes might be helpful:

-* Fixed the misspelled words in the README.
-Note that ‘cloudstor’ and ‘WebDAV’ are correctly spelled.
+* Note that ‘Cloudstor’ and ‘WebDAV’ are correctly spelled.
-* Fixed the issue with the license.
+* The third-party API is called 'Cloudstor', and this package is 'cloudstoR'.